Rebalancing Contrastive Alignment with Bottlenecked Semantic Increments in Text-Video Retrieval: Approach

-\paragraph{Directional Diversity Regularization}
+\paragraph{Directional Diversity Regularization.}

 To enhance the expressiveness of the learned increments $\Delta_{ij}$, we introduce a directional regularization that encourages the directions of $\{\Delta_{ij}\}_{j=1}^B$ under each anchor $t_i$ to be diverse.
-This helps the model assign distinct update directions to different candidate videos, improving representational resolution and mitigating mode collapse.

-We normalize each increment to obtain unit vectors $z_{ij} = \frac{\Delta_{ij}}{\|\Delta_{ij}\|_2}$ and define the regularization loss as the expected angular similarity across all anchor-specific direction sets:
+This helps the model assign distinct update directions to different candidate videos, improving the generalization of representations and mitigating mode collapse.
+Specifically, we normalize each increment to obtain unit vectors $z_{ij} = \frac{\Delta_{ij}}{\|\Delta_{ij}\|_2}$ and define the regularization loss as the expected angular similarity across all anchor-specific direction sets:

-where $\sigma$ is a scale factor to control uniformity.
+where $\alpha$ is a scale factor to control uniformity.
 This loss softly penalizes directional concentration, while still allowing nearby directions for semantically similar negatives—preserving flexibility under uncertainty.
-Combined with the norm-based regularization in Section 3.2.1, this term enables fine-grained control over both the magnitude and direction of each increment $\Delta_{ij}$, leading to more stable and structure-aware optimization.
+Combined with the norm-based regularization, this term enables fine-grained control over both the magnitude and direction of each increment $\Delta_{ij}$, leading to more stable and structure-aware optimization.

-\paragraph{KL Regularization via Information Bottleneck} To regularize the distribution of increments $\Delta_{ij}$ across text inputs for each video anchor $v_j$, we introduce a Information Bottleneck (IB)~\cite{alemi2016deep, tishby2000information} via a KL divergence loss that aligns the empirical distribution with a standard normal prior:

-where $\mu_j$ and $\sigma_j^2$ are the mean and variance of $\{\Delta_{ij}\}_{i=1}^B$ over the text batch for each $v_j$.
-This loss can be interpreted through the lens of the Information Bottleneck principle: it encourages $\Delta$ to retain minimal information about $v_j$ beyond what is necessary for pairwise alignment.
-By bounding the mutual information $I(\Delta; v_j)$, the model avoids encoding redundant video-specific patterns in $\Delta$.
-This regularization complements the norm and direction constraints by promoting centered, isotropic, and information-efficient corrections, further enhancing generalization and stability.

-Although the input configuration of $\psi$ may vary across datasets, we consistently apply the KL regularization along the video dimension, as video-side representations typically exhibit higher redundancy and local similarity.
-Regularizing the set of increments associated with each video anchor helps suppress noise and stabilizes learning by enforcing consistent structure across semantically similar pairs.
-See Appendix.\ref{appendix:ablation} for an ablation study.